fossable/docs.sandpolis.org/docs/specification/plugins/device.md

 well-known protocols.
 Since subagents must accept incoming connections, the gateway instance usually must reside on the same network segment.

+#### WOL

+The WOL communicator is able to send Wake-on-LAN magic packets to listening devices.

 #### SSH

 The SSH communicator establishes SSH sessions with remote devices.